RamanCompChem/waterbridges/README.md

 - [Contact](#contact)

 ## Installation

-1. On Windows machine:
+1. On Linux machine:
-      Save the repository to your local machine and python scripts can be run they are.

-2. On Linux machine
       Directly via pip
       ```bash
       pip install waterbridge
       ```
+2. On Windows machine:
+      Save the repository to your local machine and python scripts can be run as they are.

 ## How to run
+1. On Linux machine:
+      Installation through pip will automatically adds 'waterbridge' to your environment.
+You can simply use the `waterbridge` command in your terminal alnog with arguments in workring directly.
+For this place HBPLUS output to working directory.

-After installation, you can use the `waterbridge` command in your terminal.
-Here’s how to run the different parts of the tool:
+      Here’s how to run the different arguments: waterbridge -1 | -2 | -3
+      -1: Identify water bridges in RNA–protein complexes.
+For this, ensure that the output files from HBPLUS are placed in the current directory.
+      -2: Analyze the output of option 1 and identify the topology of the water bridges, such as A1-w-N1, A1-w-N2, and others.
+      -3: Provide nomenclature for the A1-w-N1 topology only.

 ### Command-Line Usage